berkaychi/ClimbUpAPI/readme.md

 ClimbUpAPI is a .NET API designed to support productivity applications by managing tasks (ToDos), focus sessions, user authentication, and more.
 It provides a robust backend for tracking user activity and enhancing focus.

+## Client Applications

+This API serves as the backend for the following client applications:

+- **ClimbUp iOS App:** The official iOS client for ClimbUp, built with Swift.
+You can find the repository [here](https://github.com/berkkayarslan/ClimbUpIOS).

 ## Getting Started

 ### Prerequisites